Martin O'Malley: Elections

-Tenure
+Police and crime

 During his first mayoral campaign, O'Malley focused on a message of reducing crime.
 In his first year in office, he adopted a statistics-based tracking system called "CitiStat", modeled after Compstat, a crime-management program first employed in the mid-1990s in New York City.
 The system logged every call for service into a database for analysis.
 The Washington Post wrote in 2006 that Baltimore's "homicide rate remains stubbornly high and its public school test scores disappointingly low.
 But CitiStat has saved an estimated $350 million and helped generate the city's first budget surplus in years."
 In 2004, the CitiStat accountability tool won Harvard University's "Innovations in American Government" award.
 The system garnered interest from not only Washington, D.C.
 Mayor Adrian Fenty but even crime specialists from Britain.

 His record as mayor of Baltimore has drawn criticism.
 O'Malley has been accused by many of establishing a zero-tolerance policing strategy, aimed at reducing the city's high murder rate but that instead led to the targeting and abuse of black communities.

-O'Malley spoke at the 2004 Democratic National Convention, arguing that 2004 Democratic presidential nominee John Kerry was a better choice for homeland security than President George W. Bush.

 While running for governor in 2006, O'Malley said violent crime in Baltimore declined 37% while he was mayor.
 That statistic came from an audit of crime that used questionable methodology and became the subject of controversy; he was accused by both his Democratic primary opponent Doug Duncan and his Republican opponent, incumbent Governor Bob Ehrlich, of manipulating statistics to make false claims.
 The Washington Post wrote at the time that "no evidence has surfaced of a systemic manipulation of crime statistics," but that "there is no quick or definitive way for O'Malley to prove his numbers are right."